Explore Opportunities to Buy a Business

 Should You Invest in Your Business Prior to Sale?

 When looking to buy a business, buyers will consider the level of debt and the quality of assets, particularly in manufacturing operations.
 Generally, the sensible advice is to continue investing in the business as if you were going to keep running it yourself.
 This enables future growth in business opportunities and opens up new doors for potential profit in the long term, both of which look good to potential acquirers.
 When a buyer looks to evaluate a company, a healthy and current investment record will show confidence and assurance.
 LINK Enterprise can provide advice on these and other aspects as part of a structured programme covering the grooming and marketing of the business.

 Will You Offer Finance?

 It is not uncommon for a business owner to be asked to leave finance in the business.
 This can be a good way of helping achieve maximum value for the seller.
 It gives the purchaser additional confidence in the company, knowing that you will continue to have an interest in maintaining its success.
 This particular custom is more than a show of good faith; it ensures that the business will continue running profitably and with investment through the transitional period and into the new era of ownership.
 Those looking to buy a business often find this is a good security blanket for what is a significant investment of their valuable time and funding and is known to contribute to trust.

 Things You’ll Need

 LINK helps you prepare the following information, in association with your advisors, to ensure the information is presented appropriately.

-A schedule of abnormal and/or non-recurring costs in the accounts
+A list of unusual and/or one-time charges recorded in the accounts

 Copy of franchise agreement (if applicable)